-Development programs and succession planning.
+Compensation philosophy; Compensation policies and programs for the President & CEO, Directors and other members of management and key personnel; and Development programs and succession planning.
 The ECC's functions, key responsibilities and powers are set forth in complete detail in the ECC Charter.
-Others (specify): 37 Committee Charter: The TSC Charter , as amended, was approved on September 28, 2010 by the Board of Directors.
-Technology Strategy Committee Functions, Key Responsibilities and Powers of the Technology Strategy Committee (TSC): (TSC) The TSC's primary purposes are to assist and enable the Board to: review and approve the strategic vision for the role of technology in the Company's overall business strategy, including the technology strategy and roadmap of the Company; 2 3 2. fulfill its oversight responsibilities for the Company's effective execution of its technology-related strategies; and ensure the optimized use and contribution of technology to the Company's business and strategic objectives and growth targets.
+Others (specify): 39 Committee Charter: The TSC Charter , as amended, was approved on September 28, 2010 by the Board of Directors.
+Technology Strategy Committee Functions, Key Responsibilities and Powers of the Technology Strategy Committee (TSC): (TSC) The TSC's primary purposes are to assist and enable the Board to: review and approve the strategic vision for the role of technology in the Company's overall business strategy, including the technology strategy and roadmap of the Company; 2 3 fulfill its oversight responsibilities for the Company's effective execution of its technology-related strategies; and ensure the optimized use and contribution of technology to the Company's business and strategic objectives and growth targets.
 The TSC's primary responsibility is oversight.
 The TSC has key responsibilities and powers over the following: Review of the Company's major technology strategy; and Assisting the Board to achieve an understanding of the technologies needed for strategic growth plans.
-The TSC's functions, key responsibilities and powers are set forth in complete detail in the TSC Charter.
+The TSC's functions, key responsibilities and powers are set forth in complete detail in the TSC Charter .
+Others (specify): Committee Charter: The RC Charter was approved on July 7, 2015 by the Board of Directors.
+Risk Committee (RC) Functions, Key Responsibilities and Powers of the Risk Committee: . , The primary purpose of the Committee is to assist the Board in fulfilling its governance functions relating to risk management.
+These functions include: 2 3 overseeing Management's adoption and implementation of a system for identifying, assessing, monitoring and managing key risk areas; and reviewing Management's reports on the Company's major risk exposures and Management's plans and actions to minimize, control or manage the impact of such risks.
+The Risk Committee's primary responsibility is oversight.
+The Risk Committee's functions, key responsibilities and powers are set forth in complete detail in the RC Charter .
+Relevant sections of the Charters of the Board Committees are set forth in Annex C-E.1.